 For small power supply applications, today's silicon diodes are close to ideal.
 You can buy such for 1 cent, which have a peak reverse voltage of 1000V, and forward voltage of 0.7V at 1Ampere.
 Just the larger types, so 50 or 100's of ampere are very bulky, and get very hot.
 So, not really ideal, but still very good.

 For RF applications, we need them with low capacitance.
-Such exist, but the low capacitance comes from small chips, with the drawbacks of this.
+Such exist, but the low capacitance comes from small chips, with the drawbacks of higher impedance.

 Here, the diodes are usually intended for changing AC voltage to DC.
 WIth large signal that is easy, but how will you rectify a 20mV signal?
 This can never be done with silicon.